|Death: ||Jul. 11, 1864|

 This comfortable arrangement of grandparents nearby was not to last.
 There is a story Barbara's parents gave the couple land in the northern reaches of Philadelphia's Roxborough section.
 One city directory places them there by 1856, and they may have gone earlier.
 Think of the new Storkey grandparents left behind.

-No matter how one sees it, Barbara died young and left her husband with three daughters.
-Her widowed husband, my great great grandpa, would go on to remarry and have a son, William H Storkey, my great grandpa.
+No matter how one sees it, Barbara died young and left her husband with two daughters.
+Her widowed husband, my great great grandpa, would go on to remarry again three years later and have a son, William H Storkey, my great grandpa.